 Therefore short-duration contracts prevent major capital investment; and disincentivise long-lived plants more than short-lived ones.
 Hence, for example, the major build-out of 8-year-life batteries when 4-year contracts were offered, and no 40-to-60-year-life inertial storage plant was proposed for such contracts.

 It also means that the country now relies on imports through interconnectors during “times of system stress” (high demand and/or low renewable generation), and will continue to do so for decades to come, according to National Grid’s Future Energy Scenarios and other such analyses from most analysts.
 This ignores two facts: (a) we can’t rely on imports for our electricity needs, and (b) Brexit.
 We can’t rely on imports because the energy transition plans of all Western European countries except Iceland, Norway and Switzerland rely by 2040 on imports during such times, which are often concurrent in neighbouring countries: if all are importing, who is exporting.
 And Brexit means that we can no longer rely on contracts: we have moved from being legally a “domestic” customer to an export market, and it is not conceivable that any grid operator would tell their government that a black-out in a major city was because they could earn a few million euros exporting the energy that that system needed, whatever the contractual constraints.
-We were forecasting eventual black-outs for these reasons from 2015; the first occurred in 2019 (though primarily due to reliance on synthetic instead of real inertia, and there have been many near-misses both before and since.
+We were forecasting eventual black-outs for these reasons from 2015; the first occurred in 2019 (though primarily due to reliance on synthetic instead of real inertia, and there have been many outages and near-misses both before and since.

 This approach has also led to the loss of resilience, including plants that can regulate the voltage, frequency, reactive power and recovery (including black start) of the grid.
 True, batteries can provide most of these, but dedicated batteries are needed; a large-scale long-duration inertial storage plant can deliver them concurrently with all the other requirements (balancing, ancillary services, stability services etc.).